fubar2/piloadcell/README.md

 wiggly line by making the y axis longer so details are lost and the load cell looks less horrible.

 Includes a flask server to plot current accumulated data from the flushed output file from the sampler process, served at the server root.
+Also a stand alone plotter - loadcellplot.py can save a png of the current loadcell.xls file or any suitable file pointed to by the first command line parameter - eg loadcellplot.py foo.xls

-An early continuous run on my study floor with a fixed 3kg weight added as soon as the loadcell was tared to zero, is shown below.
+An early continuous run on my study floor with a fixed 3kg weight is shown below.
 Need much longer timespan but it's looking far less bad than I had expected for a few dollars.
 Even after a long initial climb, all values are within 2 gram in 4000.
 If zero is shown, the plot is a slightly wiggly straight line.
 Temperature is a known external to check although it's not obvious knowing our day time and night time temperature gradient is not huge - between 14-24 or so most autumn days here in Sydney...